MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-subscriptions-licenses-trials.md

 In the Azure portal, Azure administrators can [assign per-user licenses](../enterprise/service-admin-purchasing-power-bi-pro.md#assign-licenses-from-the-azure-portal) and purchase and manage per-capacity licenses.

-- Azure administrators assign per-user licenses like Microsoft Fabric Free in the Azure portal in Microsoft Entra ID.
+- Azure administrators assign per-user licenses, like Microsoft Fabric Free, in the Azure portal in Microsoft Entra ID.
 - Azure administrators manage their Azure subscription, where they can purchase and manage per-capacity licenses.
   - Billing administrators can purchase Premium capacity subscriptions (A SKUs or EM SKUs), which are linked to, and billed as part of, an Azure subscription.
   - Billing administrators can purchase Fabric capacity subscriptions (F SKUs), which are linked to, and billed as part of, an Azure subscription.